HarvardPL/formulog/docs/02_program_safety.md

 Furthemore, the ML fragment of Formulog is evaluated using call-by-value semantics, which means that the arguments to a function need to be normalized and ground (i.e., variable-free) before a call site can be evaluated.
-This means that every variable occurring as an argument to a function must be bound going into the call site.
+Consequently, every variable occurring as an argument to a function must be bound going into the call site.

 To check whether these variable binding conditions are met, the Formulog runtime currently performs a single pass over the rule, going from left to right across